 Since a given region has to have a single DNS end-point for incoming devices to register against, ClearScale set up DNS end-points for both the production region and the disaster recovery region.
-They then thoroughly tested scenarios that forced the production region to go out of service and the implementation they designed successfully routed traffic to the disaster region DNS end-point allowing for uninterrupted, high-availability connectivity for the medical IoT devices.
+They then thoroughly tested scenarios that forced the production region to go out of service.
+The implementation they designed successfully routed traffic to the disaster region DNS end-point allowing for uninterrupted, high-availability connectivity for the medical IoT devices.
 Because the certificates the devices used had been registered in both the production and the disaster recovery regions at the same time, it prevented data loss by ensuring that the devices could still communicate and persist their information to the disaster recovery region without a certificate mismatch that was impossible under the AWS IoT models that were traditional.

-This unique approach to registering, copying, maintaining and activating IoT device certificates between a production region and a disaster recovery region is not only unprecedented when compared to other IoT implementations, but the approach can be replicated for any client across any industry dedicated to using IoT devices.
+This unique approach to registering, copying, maintaining, and activating IoT device certificates between a production region and a disaster recovery region is not only unprecedented when compared to other IoT implementations, but the approach can be replicated for any client across any industry dedicated to using IoT devices.

 ClearScale’s years of expertise in AWS Cloud services allowed our engineers to formulate a solution where none existed before.
 The final implementation gave the client a competitive advantage by being able to firmly state that their solution had high availability, redundancy, and scalability.
-The complexity of IoT devices, how they are deployed to the field, and the data they capture along with the need to persist data constantly in any situation means that many companies are left with the impression that their long-term strategy and growth is limited by the current solutions available out-of-the-box.
+The complexity of IoT devices, how they are deployed to the field, and the data they capture along with the need to parse data constantly in any situation means that many companies are left with the impression that their long-term strategy and growth is limited by the current solutions available out-of-the-box.
 Partnering with ClearScale means that, regardless of complexity, solutions can be designed with current services configured and customized in ways that others have yet to imagine.

-Get in touch today to speak with a Cloud expert and discuss how we can help:
+Get in touch today to speak with a cloud expert and discuss how we can help: